-Foremilk is high in sugar and less fatty than hindmilk, which tends to be the milk baby gets at the end of a feeding.
-To correct this, mom should express some of the foremilk before a feeding so baby gets a better mix of both foremilk and hindmilk. ❶
+Foremilk is high in sugar and less fatty than hindmilk.
+Foremilk is usually clear or blue in color and it tends to be the milk baby gets at the beginning of a feeding.
+To correct this imbalance, mom should express some of the foremilk before a feeding so baby gets a better mix of both foremilk and hindmilk.①

 Bright green baby poop can also indicate a tummy bug or a sensitivity to a food or drug.
 When a baby reacts negatively to their breastfeeding mother’s diet this can result in mucusy bright green poop as well.

 Bright yellow baby poop could have resulted due to certain foods or medications consumed by mom.
 Bright yellow baby poop is usually not a cause for concern.
 However, when bright yellow baby poop is frequent and the consistency is loose and runny it can lead to dehydration.

 Mustard yellow is a common baby poop color for breastfed babies.
 The color is usually accompanied by a seedy, paste-like texture.
 It may also smell sweet like maple syrup.

 You can brush up on your breastfeeding skills with this highly recommended online breastfeeding course.

 If mom eats foods with dyes or artificial colorings, they can make their way into her breast milk and result in a breastfed baby with orange colored poop.
 Some medications could also have the same effect.
 Orange baby poop can also occur in formula fed babies.